cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 We all know the programmer stereotype: a person in a hoodie sitting in a dark room typing away into a dark-themed IDE with no other signs of life.
 The stereotype tells us that if you're a good enough programmer, you don't need anyone else's help.
-You can write a ton of code, you can write it well, you can write it quick, and you can write it by yourself.
+You can write a ton of code, you can write it well, you can write it quickly, and you can write it by yourself.

 But we all know that's fantasy.
 No one ever works in a vacuum.
 In real life, building software often ([but not always, apparently](https://stackoverflow.blog/2021/12/31/700000-lines-of-code-20-years-and-one-developer-how-dwarf-fortress-is-built/))